Post-Entry Supports | Access

 Peer Mentoring

-The Peer Mentoring scheme aims to help ease students into college life by:
+The Peer Mentoring scheme is designed to help ease students transition into college life by:

-Introducing them to DCU students who have already completed first year and availing of academic, social and general advice in an informal capacity.
+- Introducing them to DCU students who have already finished their first year,

-Peer mentors receive training and ongoing support from the DCU Access Service.
+Peer mentors receive training and support from the DCU Access Service.

-For further information on post entry supports please contact:
+For further information about post-entry support, please contact:

 DCU Glasnevin Campus: